Music Theory

 What Is a Scratch Track in Music?

 In 1984, Bruce Springsteen recorded a rough vocal for a song he wasn’t sure he’d finish.
 The take was loose, almost careless, a placeholder while he worked out the arrangement.
 When the band tried to re-record it later, nothing matched the original feeling.
 So they kept the scratch.
 That song was “Born in the U.S.A.”
-This happens more often than people think.
-A scratch track or… Read More »What Is a Scratch Track in Music?
+This happens more often than people… Read More »What Is a Scratch Track in Music?

 Why Syncopation Feels Good in Music